mayanktripathi4u/Couchbase-Database/logs/daily-learning-log.md

   * Open http://localhost:8091 in your browser
   * Goal: Access Couchbase Web UI, understand what Buckets, Scopes, and Collections are.

+2️⃣ Concepts like Bucket, VBucket, Compression.

-2️⃣ Summary of What I Complete Today:
+3️⃣ Summary of What I Complete Today:

 |Task|	Status|
 |--|--|